-Adapted from Medicare Can Help You Prevent Type 2 Diabetes, by CDC, 2022.
+Adapted from How Medicare Can Help You Prevent Type 2 Diabetes, by CDC, 2023.

 Eligible patients may enroll in MDPP today and start making healthy changes.
-The in-person program is free for those with Medicare Part B (CDC, 2022).
-Check to see if there's a program near you on this list of providers, or search by zip code.
+The in-person program is free for those with Medicare Part B (CDC, 2023).
+Check to see if a program is near you on this list of providers, or search by zip code.